Eligibility and Admission Requirements

 - Members of the community surrounding American University

 - A child must be born before an application can be submitted.

 - To be considered for admission, a child must be 2 years and 6 months old.

 - Before reaching the required admission age, a child is placed on a waiting list.
 The priority on the waiting list is determined by the date on the application form.

 - To be valid, an application form must be accompanied by the current application fee.
-Please see our Admission and Enrollment Information Bulletin for current tuition and fees and other pertinent information.
+Please see our home page to view the 2019-2020 tuition and the 2019-2020 Parent Handbook for other pertinent information.

 - Children are considered eligible when a space becomes available.
 If a space opens before the requested enrollment date, the child will be skipped; however, he/she will remain on the waiting list.

 - If a child is offered a space in the Center, but the parent chooses not to accept said space, the child's status may be deferred.
 The child's name will remain on the waiting list for the subsequent enrollment period according to the date the application was received.

 - If there is no space for a child during a given enrollment period, the parents will be informed and asked whether they would like to remain on the list for subsequent enrollment periods.